PraveenAnil/Azure-Arc-for-Servers/04-Deploy-Sample-Kubernetes-App-through-Azure-Arc.md

 ## Task 4:  Validate the Kubernetes configuration

 1. After config-agent has installed the flux instance, resources held in the git repository should begin to flow to the cluster.
-Check to see that the namespaces, deployments, and resources will be created by **Running the following command:**
+Check to see that the namespaces, deployments, and resources are created by **Running the following command:**

    ```
    kubectl get ns --show-labels